-Professor Julienne Meyer CBE, Executive Director for My Home Life is excited by this new development and said:
+Professor Julienne Meyer CBE, Co-Director for My Home Life England is excited by this new development and said:

 “My Home Life have now worked with over 1,500 care home managers across the UK, with consistent positive feedback.
 We have always believed the evidence-informed frameworks underpinning our programme would work in other settings and with other age groups.
 It is wonderful to be given the opportunity to test this out with people being cared for in their own homes.
 It has been brilliant to see so many care home professionals share the positive impact that the leadership programme has had on them.
 The programme has helped to create many skilful leaders where staff are better led and delivering better outcomes for our residents and their families.”

 Image: Care Home Manager, Solomon Ehuasi (middle), with Tom Owen, Co-Director My Home Life programme